emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 		A system and implementation dependent numeric code identifying the unmodified value of the pressed key; this is usually the same as ``keyCode``.

 		.. warning:: This attribute is deprecated, you should use the field ``key`` instead, if available.
+Note thought that while this field is deprecated, the cross-browser support for ``which`` may be better than for the other fields, so experimentation is recommended.
+Read issue https://github.com/kripken/emscripten/issues/2817 for more information.

 Callback functions